- Home

 As individuals and as a community, we seek to be God’s people; we strive to grow strong in faith and purpose, wherever we find ourselves on life’s journey.
 We share bread and wine together every Sunday.
 If you are hungry for God, come share Eucharist with us; we believe that Jesus invites all to his table.

-Our bimonthly newsletter offers a current snapshot of the vibrant, joyful life that thrives at Grace church today, more than 320 years since its founding.
+Our weekly newsletter offers a current snapshot of the vibrant, joyful life that thrives at Grace church today, more than 325 years since its founding.
 For up-to-the-minute information about what’s happening on any given day, check out our calendar or sign up for our weekly email, the FridayGram.

 FAQs